How Tension Fuels Forward Head Posture: Unraveling the Hidden Link

 This creates a snowball effect—tense muscles become shortened and stiff, which in turn disrupts the muscle balance necessary to keep the head properly aligned.

-Over time, this imbalance becomes habitual, manifesting as forward head posture.
+Over time, this muscle imbalance becomes habitual, manifesting as forward head posture.

 One major contributor to this is stress.